Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Henry Mac.

-He had a cigar clamped between his teeth, green-tinted glasses perched on his nose, a white pinstriped suit tailored within an inch of its life—no socks, just loafers, like he owned the place.
-His reddish-blond beard curled at the edges, hair long, shot through with gray.
+He had a cigar clamped between his teeth.
+Green-tinted glasses.
+A white pinstriped suit, tailored within an inch of its life.
+No socks, just loafers.
+Like he owned the place.
+His reddish-blond beard curled at the edges, hair long, shot through with grey.
 He was tall.
 Broad.
-Commanding in that way that made the air feel thinner just because he’d decided to exist in it.
+He filled the room like smoke.
+The kind who made the air thinner just by existing.

-And his eyes—smoky hazel, sharp enough to gut you.
+His eyes were hazel, and sharp enough to gut you.

 A look.
 A smirk.
 He took the cigar from his mouth.
 Held it in his fingers like a pool cue.